Career and Technical Courses

 BT106 (3 credits)

-Provides insight into the role of advertising and integrated brand promotion.
-Each specific advertising medium will be covered in detail.
-Both traditional and emerging advertising media will be covered.
+This course will provide insight into the role of advertising and integrated marketing communications.
+Traditional and emerging advertising mediums will be covered in detail, along with various aspects and implications that advertising can have on a business.
 Prerequisite: BT113 or WR115 or designated placement score.
 Recommended prerequisite: BA223.

 BT111 (2 credits)